-Why should I go?
+Why should I go to InSight?

-1) It makes you smarter!
+1) Make you smarter!

-2) It makes you known!
+2) Make you known!

 The CASID Annual Meeting, along with InSight, is the single biggest meeting of International Development academics in Canada.
 Professors from around the country being able to put a face to a name when you email them goes a long, long way (see: success later in life).